aleph-im/aleph-docs/docs/execution/volumes/immutable.md

 aleph file pin ./packages.squashfs
 ```

-This command will provide you with the `item_hash` of the immutable volume,
-that you can then use when creating the program.
+This command will provide you with the `item_hash` of the immutable volume, which you can then use to create the

-[//]: # (## Providing additional Node libraries)
+program.